 In truth, the Tet Offensive, as it unfolded during the next weeks and months, turned out to be a disaster for the Communists, at least at the tactical level.

-While the North Vietnamese and Viet Cong enjoyed initial successes with their surprise attacks, allied forces quickly overcame their initial shock and responded rapidly and forcefully, driving back the enemy in most areas.
-The first surge of the initial phase of the offensive was over by the end of February and most of these battles were over in a few days.
+While the North Vietnamese and Viet Cong enjoyed initial successes with their surprise attacks, allied forces quickly overcame their initial shock.
+They responded rapidly and forcefully, driving back the enemy in most areas.
+The first surge of the initial phase of the offensive was over by the end of February, and most of these battles were over in a few days.
 There were, however, a few notable exceptions – fighting continued to rage in the Cholon, the Chinese section of Saigon, at Hue, and also at Khe Sanh – battles in which the allies eventually prevailed as well.

 In the end, allied forces used superior mobility and firepower to rout the enemy troops, who failed to hold any of their military objectives.
 Additionally, the South Vietnamese troops, rather than fold, as the North Vietnamese had expected, performed reasonably well.
 As for the much anticipated general uprising of the South Vietnamese populace, it never materialized.

 The casualty figures during Tet for the allied forces were much lower, but they were still high.
-On February 18, MACV posted the highest US casualty figure for a single week during the entire war – 543 killed and 2,500 wounded.
-Total U.S. killed in action figures for the period February to March, 1968, were over a thousand.
+On February 18, MACV posted the highest U.S. casualty figure for a single week during the entire war – 543 killed and 2,500 wounded.
+The total U.S. killed in action figures for the period February to March 1968, were over a thousand.
 These casualty figures continued to mount as subsequent phases of the offensive extended into the fall.
-By the end of the year, U.S. killed in action for 1968 totaled more than 15,000.
+By the end of the year, the U.S. killed in action for 1968 totaled more than 15,000.

-The Tet Offensive is generally considered to have ended Feb.
-25, when the last Communist units were dislodged from the ancient imperial citadel at Hue.
+The Tet Offensive is generally considered to have ended February 25, when the last Communist units were dislodged from the ancient imperial citadel at Hue.
 But the struggle in Vietnam was to continue for another seven years.
-Eventually, a frustrated and war-weary United States withdrew and, at the end, Communist North Vietnam’s army rolled over the demoralized forces of South Vietnam.
+Eventually, a frustrated and war-weary United States withdrew, and, in the end, Communist North Vietnam’s army rolled over the demoralized forces of South Vietnam.